SzymonMachnik/SudokuSolver/README.md

-# Sudoku Solver
+# 🧩 Sudoku Solver
 ## 📃 Brief description
 I have created this project beacuse I have been strongly interested in mathematical side of Sudoku.
 It has motivated me to try my best and design an algorithm basing on back tracking method which is able to solve this japanese game in no time.
 ## ✨ Features
+### Algorithm:
-- **Algotihm:** I have designed high-performance alogrithm using back tracking and unordered set to save memory.
+  - I have designed high-performance alogrithm using back tracking and unordered set to save memory.
 I put the pseudocode below.
+### User abilities:
-- **User abilities:** User is able to enter sudoku by his own but also he can use the built in "load" function which fills board by random sudoku.
+  - User is able to enter sudoku by his own but also he can use the built in "load" function which fills board by random sudoku.
 ## ⚙ How algorithm works
 ```
 Function isValid(r, c, value, &board):